OleSkaar/Plunder/Index/Classes/Wizard.md

 - **Extend spell.** Double the spell's range.

 ### Ritual spellcasting
 Using salt or chalk, you can draw a magic circle on the ground.
 Anything inside this circle will count as a target of the next spell you cast.
 The circle is consumed when the spell ends.
+The radius of the circle is limited by the amount of Magic Dice you will use to cast the spell:

+1d: 10 feet
+2d: 20 feet
+3d: 30 feet
+4d: 100 feet